bourbonkk/NativeRecorder/README.md

 # NativeRecorder

-This project is a native call recorder supported up to Android 8.1, supports flac Tested on samsung phone.
+NativeRecorder is a native call recorder supported up to Android 8.1, supports flac Tested on samsung phone.

-I made a fake dlopen through hacking.
+I made a fake_dlopen through hacking.
 However, it cannot be used from the Android 9 version.

 So..
 I made it public.